Rich-Harris/esrap/README.md

 ## Developing

-This repo uses [Bun](https://bun.sh/).
-Once it's installed, do `bun install` to install dependencies, and `bun test` to run the tests.
+This repo uses [pnpm](https://pnpm.io).
+Once it's installed, do `pnpm install` to install dependencies, and `pnpm test` to run the tests.

 ## License